Work Days: Varies, Monday - Thursday

-We are looking to hire Union students!
+Union’s Phonathon is looking to hire current Union students!
 The Phonathon student caller program is the student outreach initiative for Union College.
-Student employees are responsible for conversing with and soliciting Union alumni, parents and friends for donations through various communication methods.
-You will spend time talking on the phone with prospective donors, raising support for the college and exposing yourself to the vast network that Union’s alumni have to offer.
+Student employees will be responsible for conversing with and soliciting Union alumni, parents, and friends for donations through various communication methods.
+You will spend time talking on the phone with prospective donors, raising support for the college, and connecting yourself to the vast network that Union’s alumni have to offer.

-Each student is required to work two nights per week, Monday through Thursday, 6:00 - 8:00pm or Sunday 3:00 - 5:00pm.
-There will be opportunities for daytime and weekend shifts when special giving day initiatives occur.
+Each student is required to work at least two shifts per week with afternoon shifts available Monday-Thursday.
+There will be opportunities for evening shifts when special giving day initiatives occur.

 Why be a part of the Phonathon team?

-- Network with thousands of alumni and parents
+- Network annually with thousands of Union alumni, parents & friends

 - Excellent phone skills